ChenyunZhang/Mod1-Ruby-CLI_project1/README.md

 -finished update my profile
 -finished Browse in theater movies
 -created helper methods
-- login page bug. fix the loop
+-[x] login page bug. fix the loop
-- give better menu names for homepage
+-[x] give better menu names for homepage
-- research dynamic login page
+-[x] research dynamic login page
+-[] finish README
+- user stories
+	- As a user, I want to be able to manage my movie reviews.
+	- As a user, I want to be able to browser in theater movie, so I can decide which movie to watch.
+	- As a user, I want to see the reviews for a movie that I'm interested in.
+	- Aa a user, I want to be able to delete my account.